zackeryscott/active-directory-homelab/docs/active-directory-lab-guide.md

 ## Signing in with a Domain User

-To test domain authentication, I logged into the Windows 11 client machine using the domain user account:
+To test domain authentication, I logged into the Windows 11 client machine using the domain user account for **Josh Smith**.

+Although the user's full name is **Josh Smith**, the account was configured with the logon name **j.smith**, so the correct domain sign-in format is:

-* `j.smith`
+* `homelab\j.smith`

 At the login screen: